 Do you know that WordPress comes in two forms?

 Compared to Tumblr or Medium, WordPress.com gives you a lot more freedom.
 You can create short-form or long-form posts, switch themes, change fonts, insert ads, and so on.
-So, it is better to see WordPress as a CMS rather than just a blog platform.
+So, it is more apt to see WordPress as a CMS rather than just a blogging platform.

 However, to add a custom domain, you have to upgrade to a paid plan.
-The free account comes with only 3GB storage and a wordpress.com subdomain.
+The free account comes with only 3GB of storage.
+The website will be hosted on a wordpress.com subdomain.
 If you choose Blogging as the primary objective while registering, you can also select a .blog subdomain.
 For example, if your website is a travel blog, you can put it under yourname.travel.blog.

 Currently, there are four paid plans – Personal, Premium, Business, & eCommerce.

 With Business and eCommerce plans, you can even add custom plugins or themes, which makes it highly extensible.

 - Publishing experience: WordPress uses the Block Editor, which allows you to add all sorts of elements within a blog post.
 Although it’s not as clean as Medium’s interface, there is no lack of power.

 - Flexibility: With a free plan, you can only use free themes to customize your site’s design.
 To use custom themes, you need at least the Business plan, which starts at $25/mo.